|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

 This course focuses on the main organ systems that collectively function to allow the body to exercise, including the nervous, muscle, cardiovascular, respiratory, and endocrine physiologies.
 In addition, general metabolic pathways and fuel sources are introduced.
 Students will also learn theories behind basic training methods, coaching, and ergogenic and athletic fitness tests.
 Current trends in exercise research will be blended into each session.

 Laboratory exercises, literature searches, student presentations, and writing assignments will be used to apply material.

-The Instructor is also a competitive national level athlete, coach, and trainer (CSCS) and will integrate her knowledge of applying Physiological principles to developing National level athletes.
+As a competitive national level athlete, coach, and trainer (CSCS), the instructor will integrate her knowledge of applying physiological principles to developing national level athletes.

-Students will learn how to navigate scientific literature searches as well as develop a basic level of ability to intepret data and study validity.
-Classroom engaged discussion will devlop confidence in engaing with instructors.
+Students will learn how to conduct scientific literature searches as well as develop a basic level of ability to intepret data and study validity.
+Classroom engaged discussion will develop confidence in engaing with instructors.
 Assigned presentations will enhance their abilty to present scientific evidence.
 Lab experiments will give exposure to human exercise data collection.

 Prerequisites: High School Biology with a strong future interest in the organization and function of the Human body.